roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

  You stand up and face the door ... and WOW!
 You look so gorgeous as you stare at me with your hands on your hips.

  I stare between your legs for a few seconds before I take in the detail of your tit-flesh swelling over the cups of your lacy bra.
-Report_Story #2